canonical/kafka-operator/docs/explanation/index.md

 (explanation-index)=
 # Explanation

-The pages in this section help deeper understanding of various topics and concepts important to Charmed Apache Kafka.
+The pages in this section aim to provide additional context and deeper understanding of foundational topics and concepts relevant to Charmed Apache Kafka.

 ## Security